kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 The **[MirageOS](https://mirage.io/) module** at the end builds a unikernel from OCaml: a library operating system, virtualisation for isolation, and language safety, brought together into a single specialised VM.
-I will be honest that this module is less hands-on than the rest.
+This module is less hands-on than the rest.
 A 32-bit VM under wasm cannot build a unikernel quickly, and full qemu emulation in the browser would be painfully slow, so the interactive surface is thinner here.
 The thing I would love to reach is booting a *compiled*